ShenweiXie/PaRK-Detect/README.md

 **Illustration of PaRK-Detect scheme.** <br />
 **Left:** blue patches contain road while white patches are non-road, black dots are road keypoints, and green lines represent links. <br />
 **Right:** the reference point of relative offset is the upper left corner of a patch.
-Dark yellow patches are linked with the center <br />
-patch while light yellow ones are not. <br />
+Dark yellow patches are linked with the center patch while light yellow ones are not. <br />
 We order the eight adjacent patches into numbers 0-7.
 Here the linked patches are 2, 6, and 7.

 ## Framework